alex-seville/feta/README.md

 1. Open devtools and click on the Feta tab
 2. Click `Start Recording`
 3. Work through typical behaviours on the site
-4. Click `Stop Recording` to stop capturing events and create the output script (it will prompt you for a filename and then download automatically)
+4. Click `Stop Recording` to stop capturing events and create the output script (it will prompt you for a filename)
+5. A new tab will be created for the test.
+From there you can run or download the test.
-5. Validations can be added to this file, or it can be incorporated into an automated test suite
+6. Validations can be added to this file, or it can be incorporated into an automated test suite

 ### Regression Testing

--Click `Load Script` to load and play a test script
+-Click `Load Script` to load a script into the sidebar, and then `Run Test` to run it.

 OR